-Starting one week after surgery, once the steri-strip is removed, you can massage the wound with moisturiser/Vitamin E/Bio Oil.
-You should massage the scar for a few minutes twice a day.
+Starting one week after surgery, you should massage the scar for a few minutes twice a day overtop of the tape.
 In the first week of massaging, you should massage in a soft circular motion.
 In the second and subsequent weeks you should massage firmly, applying pressure to the scar and/or flap.
-Where possible start applying pressure between two fingers, in areas such as the rim of the nose, the ear, or the lip.